Pagode de Vincennes

-The Pagode de Vincennes is used by Buddhist schools of the Parisian region and has no religious leader.
-The pagoda is a place of common worship; it shelters the biggest Buddha of Europe, covered with gold leaf and measuring, including its seat, more than 9 meters high.
-The Pagode hosts relics of the historical Buddha since 2008.
+The Pagode du bois de Vincennes is used by Buddhist schools of the Parisian region and has no religious leader.
+The pagoda is a place of common worship; it shelters the largest Buddha statue in Europe, covered with gold leaf and measuring, including its seat, more than 9 meters high.
+The Pagode du bois de Vincennes has housed relics of the historical Buddha since 2008.

 A Tibetan buddhist temple named Kagyu-Dzong exists in front of the Pagode de Vincennes.

 Access

 The Pagode du bois de Vincennes, is located 40, route de ceinture du Lac-Daumesnil in the 12th arrondissement of Paris.